List of Mighty Avengers story arcs: Secret Invasion Epilogue (Issue #20)

 This issue dealt with the aftermath of the Skrull invasion.
-Henry Pym deals with the loss of his wife The Wasp, while having to learn what has happened while he was imprisoned by the Skrulls (House of M, Civil War, the death of Captain America and World War Hulk).
+Hank Pym deals with the loss of his wife The Wasp, while having to learn what has happened while he was imprisoned by the Skrulls (House of M, Civil War, the death of Captain America, and World War Hulk).
 At his wife's funeral he takes his anger out at Tony Stark, before Thor takes him away to mourn in private.